Many people seek out counselling because they are experiencing emotional pain that is having an effect on their day to

 I firmly believe that you know what is best for you and through counselling you can become more self-aware and understand how to be your own adviser.

-In a safe, confidential environment of my purpose built counselling room, I will encourage you to talk about your problems, as I seek to understand how things are for you and together we will uncover the root causes of what is causing you to suffer.
+In the safe, confidential environment of my purpose built counselling room, I will encourage you to talk about your problems, as I seek to understand how things are for you and together we will uncover the root of what is causing you to suffer.
 This could be looking at how you relate to other people in different aspects of your life.
 It could be you developing new skills to cope with anxiety or stress.
-It could be learning about any thoughts and beliefs that you have about your self.
+It could be learning about any thoughts and beliefs that you have about your self which cause you shame.

 I feel humbled and privileged to counsel people, to be let into their lives, to tiptoe gently around their mind, to walk alongside them, to bear witness to their pain and suffering and to be trusted with their feelings.